-The donuts were super tasty, but on the day we went, they didn’t have any simple standards like glazed, chocolate, or even just filled donuts when we went.
-The only donuts when we went were coconut bacon encrusted bombs – a bit too much in our opinion.
+One of the main reasons we weren’t super excited immediately was because they didn’t have any simple standards like glazed, chocolate, or even just filled donuts when we went.
 Give Sam a cake donut (or Veren a glazed yeast one) any day.
-It definitely depends on the day and time you go though because their website says they have more low-key donuts like cinnamon sugar, espresso, or speculoos, all which we would have been happy to try.
+It definitely depends on the day and time you go though, because their website says they have more low-key donuts like cinnamon sugar, espresso, or speculoos, all which we would have been happy to try.

 Bottom line: Fancy vegan donuts.

 Fantastic apple turnover – flaky and all gooey appley insides.
 Not so great curry.
 And folks, that’s why you should always stick to the specialty of the eatery you’re stuffing your face in.
 Cafes are for pastries.

 Bottom line: Go for their pastries.
 Takes credit cards!